 The Government of Canada does not assess foreign domestic airlines’ compliance with international aviation safety standards.
 See Foreign domestic airlines for more information.

 General safety information

-Police and military officials are prevalent throughout Turkmenistan.
-Carry a photocopy of your passport, the original, or other photo-identification at all times, as officials frequently request proof of identity.
+There is a significant police and military presence throughout Turkmenistan.
+Carry your original passport, a photocopy, or other photo-identification at all times, as officials frequently request proof of identity.
 Leave a photocopy of your passport with a relative or a friend at home.

 Foreigners are often subjected to questioning and car and home searches.
 Some have been detained.

-Curfews may be imposed and areas may be cordoned off upon short notice.
+Curfews may be imposed, and areas may be cordoned off on short notice.
 The violation of a curfew can result in immediate deportation and a ban against returning to Turkmenistan for five years.

 Tourist facilities are limited, especially outside Ashgabat.
 Many goods and services are not available.

 It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
 The following information has been obtained from the Turkmen authorities and is subject to change at any time.
 The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
 While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Embassy of the Republic of Turkmenistan for up-to-date information.